Skip to content

 By default table name is created from Model class name as lowercase name plus 's'.

-You can overwrite this parameter by providing Meta class tablename argument.
+You can overwrite this parameter by providing ormar_config object's tablename argument.

 1